 - 16.1.
-Alternative regulations may be formally invoked by the Vice-Chancellor on behalf of the Academic Board in circumstances in which the University's academic business is significantly disrupted ('force majeure').
-These will always adhere to two key principles: - i.
-No student is to be disadvantaged by a subsequent reassessment of their award and classification; - ii.
-All existing procedures regarding appeals and complaints remain in force.

-Students shall not be deemed in default of these Terms, nor shall they hold the University responsible for, any cessation, interruption or delay in the performance of its provision of educational services (excluding payment obligations) due to a major outbreak of disease, earthquake, flood, fire, storm, natural disaster, war, terrorism, armed conflict, industrial action (including that carried out by University staff), lockout, boycott or other similar events beyond the reasonable control of the University.

-16.2.
-In the event of a force majeure the University will:
+Alternative regulations may be formally invoked by the Vice-Chancellor on behalf of the Academic Board in circumstances in which the University's academic business is significantly disrupted.
+All existing procedures regarding appeals and complaints will remain in force. - Students shall not be deemed in default of these Terms, nor shall they hold the University responsible for, any cessation, interruption or delay in the performance of its provision of educational services (excluding payment obligations) due to a major outbreak of disease, earthquake, flood, fire, storm, natural disaster, war, terrorism, armed conflict, industrial action (including that carried out by University staff), lockout, boycott or other similar events beyond the reasonable control of the University. - 16.2.
+In the event of an event outside of the University's control having a significant impact on the business of the University we will: - i.

-- i.
 Give prompt written notice thereof; and - ii.
-Take all steps reasonably necessary to mitigate the effects of the force majeure event.

-- 16.3.
-If a force majeure event extends for a period in excess of 30 days in the aggregate, either Party (i.e. student or the University) may immediately terminate these Terms upon written notice.
+Take all steps reasonably necessary to mitigate the effects of the event. - 16.3.
+If the event extends for a period in excess of 30 days in the aggregate, either Party (i.e. student or the University) may immediately terminate these Terms upon written notice.
 You are advised to contact the University if you need clarification of particular issues.
-Where our relationship is terminated due to force majeure the University will take reasonable steps, within its power, to support you to complete your studies elsewhere. - 16.4.
+Where our relationship is terminated due to an event beyond the University's control the University will take reasonable steps, within its power, to support you to complete your studies elsewhere. - 16.4.
 Each of the paragraphs of these terms operates separately.
-If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect. - 16.5.
+If any court or relevant authority

+- decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect. - 16.5.
 These Terms are the entire understanding between you and us about your Course and replace any other undertakings or representations.
 In the event of any discrepancy between these terms and conditions and the Material Information or the terms and conditions provided by any Partner organisation, these terms and conditions shall take precedence except where section 5 of these Terms and Conditions applies. - 16.6.
 These Terms and Conditions form the basis of our relationship with you, and you may only transfer your rights or your obligations under these terms to another person if we agree to this in writing. - 16.7.
 Nobody else has any rights under this contract.
 This contract is between you and us and no other person (third party) shall have any rights to enforce any of its terms. - 16.8.
 If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
 For example: if you miss a payment and we do not chase you, we can still require you to make the payment at a later date. - 16.9.
 A reference to a statute or a regulation shall include any amendments made from time to time under that statute or regulation. - 16.10.
 The relationship between us shall be governed by and in accordance with the laws of England and Wales and we and you agree to submit to the non-exclusive jurisdiction of the Courts of England and Wales.